sourdough pizza crust

 Equipment Needed

-How to Make Sourdough Pizza Crust
+How to Make Sourdough Pizza Crust – Step-by-Step

-Step 1 – Make Sourdough Pizza Crust Dough and Bulk Ferment (Day 1)
+Step 1 – Make Sourdough Pizza Crust Dough and Bulk Ferment

 You’ll want to start by scaling your ripe sourdough starter, water, kosher salt, and diastatic malt (if using).
 Stir them together.

-Then add your flour and stir until a shaggy dough forms.
-At this point I use my hand to knead the dough in the bowl until it comes together and no dry flour remains.
-The dough should still be fairly sticky (the higher hydration is one key to the open crumb), although it does hold its shape.
+At this point I use my hand to knead the dough in the bowl for a couple of minutes until it comes together.
+The dough should still be fairly sticky.

 Place a lid (or tea towel) on the bowl and allow the dough to rest for 15 minutes.